prashantrathi8579/nestjs-mastra-mcp-gateway/README.md

 # nestjs-mastra-mcp-gateway

+A learning project demonstrating how to build an **MCP (Model Context Protocol) gateway** using **NestJS** and **Mastra**.

-A production-style **Model Context Protocol** gateway built with **NestJS** and **Mastra**.
-This repository is intentionally structured as a gateway shell that currently exposes a Wikipedia MCP surface, but can be extended with new MCP interfaces in the same runtime.
+Currently exposes a Wikipedia MCP surface as an example.
+The architecture is designed to be extended with new MCP interfaces (Jira, Slack, your own APIs) in the same runtime.
+MIT licensed — fork it, learn from it, adapt it for your needs.

-It demonstrates what a real MCP gateway looks like beyond hello-world:
+**What this teaches:**
-- pluggable authentication
+- How to structure an MCP gateway with pluggable auth
-- request-scoped context propagation via AsyncLocalStorage
+- Request-scoped context propagation via AsyncLocalStorage
-- Zod-validated configuration
+- Zod-validated configuration (fail fast on boot)
-- response caching in Redis
+- Redis caching for external APIs
-- graceful shutdown
+- Clean error handling and graceful shutdown
-- tools implemented as first-class Mastra `createTool()` definitions
+- Tool definitions as first-class Mastra `createTool()` functions

-## Gateway quick start
+## Quick start

 ```sh
 docker compose up